pr2database/pr2-website/content/documentation/PR2-structure.md

 * AF530536 : GenBank accession number
 * 1 : Start of the 18S rRNA in the GenBank sequence
 * 1695 : Start of the 18S rRNA in the GenBank sequence
-* X can take any of the following values
+* X can take any of the following values:
        * G: genomic sequence containing a described intron (rDNA)
        * R: the previous genomic rRNA sequence, without the intron(s)
        * U: no intron described, but intron(s) may be present
-       * UC: introns were detected in silico and removed from the sequence (putative rRNA)]
+       * UC: introns were detected in silico and removed from the sequence (putative rRNA)

 #### History of database structure changes